lucagrulla/node-tail/README.md

 ```

 ## How to contribute
+Node Tail code repo is [here](https://github.com/lucagrulla/node-tail/)
 Tail is written in ES6.
 Pull Requests are welcome.

 ## History

 Tail was born as part of a data firehose.
-Read about it [here](https://www.lucagrulla.com/posts/building-a-firehose-with-nodejs/).
+Read more about that project [here](https://www.lucagrulla.com/posts/building-a-firehose-with-nodejs/).
-Tail original version was written in [CoffeeScript](https://coffeescript.org/).
+Tail originally was written in [CoffeeScript](https://coffeescript.org/).
 Since December 2020 it's pure ES6.

 ## License